datasektionen/bawang/README.md

 ## Running

-- `npm run start:dev` will start the whole universal server in development mode.
+- `npm run dev` will start the whole universal server in development mode.
 HMR will be enabled on both server and client side!
 - `npm run build` will build a production ready server.
 - `npm start` will start the production server.